xuzmocode4-325/recipes-app-api/README.md

             *   `- "8000:8000"`
         *   **`volumes`**: Defines volume mappings between the host and the container.
             *   `- "./app:/app"`: Mounts the `./app` directory on the host to the `/app` directory in the container.
 This allows code changes on the host to be reflected inside the container, which is useful for development.
+            * `-"dev-static-data:/vol/web"`: Mounts `dev-static-data` volume to the `vol/web` directory in the container so that the data in it can persist data even if the container is removed.
+The purpose of this volume is to store static data that the application needs to access, such as images, stylesheets, or other assets.
         *   **`command`**: Specifies the command to run when the container starts.
             *   `sh -c "python manage.py wait_for_db && python manage.py migrate && python manage.py runserver 0.0.0.0:8000"`: This command executes a shell script that first waits for the database to be available, then applies any pending database migrations, and finally starts the Django development server on host `0.0.0.0` and port `8000`.
         *   **`environment`**: Sets environment variables for the container.